distractor/WingChecker_Documentation/readme.md

 > **Note: **
 >
 > This creates new page depending on your current branch.
-Make sure to checkout to master.
+Make sure to checkout to master and pull latest.